Dreamtiger

-Specializing in chamber music and Eastern influences in 20th-century music, British contemporary music ensemble Dreamtiger was created and directed by composer Douglas Young (born 1947) in 1974 while he was studying at Trinity College in Cambridge.
+Dreamtiger was a British contemporary music ensemble specializing in chamber music and Eastern influences in 20th-century music.
+It was created and directed by composer Douglas Young (born 1947) in 1974 while he was studying at Trinity College in Cambridge.

 Membership

 Named after a Jorge Luis Borges short story, Dreamtiger performed in variable configurations, from duo to sextet.
 It was formed around the core membership of pianist, composer and musical director Douglas Young, virtuoso flutist Kathryn Lukas, pianist Peter Hill (who recorded Messiaen's complete works for piano on Unicorn-Kanchana in 1986), as well as Arditti Quartet member and AMM occasional collaborator Rohan de Saram.

 Other members between 1974 and 1984 have included soprano Margaret Field, John Mayer (tampura), Alexander Bălănescu (violin), James Wood (percussion), Schaun Tozer (pianist, composer, member of The Lost Jockey with Andrew Poppy), Mark Lockett (pianist, member of the English Gamelan Orchestra), composer Rich Bamford on percussion, as well as Dick Owen and Ian Mitchell.